knative/func/docs/CONTRIBUTING.md

 #!/bin/sh

-if git diff-index --cached --name-only HEAD | grep -i "^templates/.*$" >/dev/null; then if ! git diff-index --cached --name-only HEAD | grep -i "^zz_filesystem_generated.go$" >/dev/null; then
+if git diff-index --cached --name-only HEAD | grep -i "^templates/.*$" >/dev/null; then if ! git diff-index --cached --name-only HEAD | grep -i "^generate/zz_filesystem_generated.go$" >/dev/null; then
     echo "WARNING: You are about to commit changes to the templates directory," \
-      "but the generated zz_filesystem_generated.go file is not staged." echo "If this is intentional use '--no-verify' flag." exit 1 fi fi
+      "but the generated generate/zz_filesystem_generated.go file is not staged." echo "If this is intentional use '--no-verify' flag." exit 1 fi fi

-if git diff-index --cached --name-only HEAD | grep -i "^zz_filesystem_generated.go$" >/dev/null; then UNVERSIONED=$(git ls-files --others --exclude-standard --ignored -- templates/ 2>/dev/null) if [ -n "$UNVERSIONED" ]; then
+if git diff-index --cached --name-only HEAD | grep -i "^generate/zz_filesystem_generated.go$" >/dev/null; then UNVERSIONED=$(git ls-files --others --exclude-standard --ignored -- templates/ 2>/dev/null) if [ -n "$UNVERSIONED" ]; then
-    echo "WARNING: You are about to commit zz_filesystem_generated.go," \
+    echo "WARNING: You are about to commit generate/zz_filesystem_generated.go," \
       "but the templates directory contains some unversioned files" \
-      "that may be unintentionally included in zz_filesystem_generated.go" for f in $UNVERSIONED; do
+      "that may be unintentionally included in generate/zz_filesystem_generated.go" for f in $UNVERSIONED; do
       echo "    $f"
     done